 While Maltese are a relatively healthy breed of dog, AKC recommends (if you’re not adopting) that you work with a breeder who screens for health conditions like luxating patella and heart anomalies.
 AKC also suggests testing Maltese for with a cardiac exam, as well as a patella evaluation.

 Like all breeds in the toy group, Maltese benefit from a daily teeth regimen.
 Using dog-safe toothpaste is a plus!
+Many pet parents opt for pet health insurance, just in case.

 It’s tricky to pinpoint the exact origin of the Maltese breed because it’s so ancient.
 They’ve trotted around the Mediterranean for thousands of years.
 Many believe the breed was brought to the island of Malta, off the coast of Italy, during its colonization by the Phoenicians.